amamory-ursa/hf-risc/hf-riscv/verif/readme.md

 The directory *randomtest* includes pre-processing scripts to randomly generate Assembly code.
 These codes are simulated and functional coverage metrics are generated into the database.

 The following image shows the *architecture of the testbench* and its main modules.
+The dashed arrows represent events and the normal arrows represent mailboxes.

 ![tb](tb.png)